Dianabol Steroid

 Dianabol profile

-Metandienone, also known as methandienone or methandrostenolone, is sold under the brand name Dianabol (D-Bol) among others.
+Metandienone, also known as methandienone or methandrostenolone, is sold under the brand name D-Bol, among others.
 It is an androgen and anabolic steroid (AAS) medication.
 It is still quite often used because of its affordability.
 It is also effective for bulking cycles.
 It is also used non-medically for physique- and performance-enhancing purposes.
-It is often taken by mouth.
+It is often taken by mouth; there is an injectable version as well.

-Side effects of metandienone include symptoms of masculinization like acne, increased hair growth, voice changes, and increased sexual desire.
-The drug causes estrogenic effects like fluid retention and breast enlargement.
+Side effects of metandienone include symptoms of masculinisation, like acne, increased hair growth, voice changes, and increased sexual desire.
+The drug causes oestrogenic effects like fluid retention and breast enlargement.
 It can also lead to liver damage.
 The drug is an agonist of the androgen receptor (AR).
 It is the biological target of androgens like testosterone and dihydrotestosterone (DHT).
 The drug has strong anabolic effects and moderate androgenic effects.[1]
-It also has moderate estrogenic effects.
+It also has moderate oestrogenic effects.

 Metandienone was originally developed in 1955 by CIBA and marketed in Germany and the United States.
 As the CIBA product Dianabol, metandienone quickly became the first widely used AAS among professional and amateur athletes.
 It remains the most common orally active AAS for non-medical use.
 It is currently a controlled substance in the United States and United Kingdom and remains popular among bodybuilders.
 Metandienone is readily available without a prescription in certain countries such as Mexico.
 It is also manufactured in some Asian countries.